Skip to main content

 Frequently Asked Questions

-Does adding a timestamp change the original photo file?
+Does adding a timestamp reduce photo quality?

 Found this useful?
 Share it with others.